stonepros/stone/doc/dev/osd_internals/log_based_pg.rst

 Reads must return data written by any write which completed (where the client could possibly have received a commit message).
-There are lots of ways to handle this, but Ceph's architecture makes it easy for everyone at any map epoch to know who the primary is.
+There are lots of ways to handle this, but Stone's architecture makes it easy for everyone at any map epoch to know who the primary is.
 Thus, the easy answer is to route all writes for a particular PG through a single ordering primary and then out to the replicas.
 Though we only